by Andrea M. Darcy

 A therapist creates a safe space for you to recognise the roots of your over giving, which can sometimes be childhood neglect or trauma.
 He or she will support you in trying new ways of relating to others, and recognising the hidden needs behind your over giving.
 How can you now get those needs met?

-For affordable counselling worldwide, please visit our sister site harleytherapy.com.
-We have Skype and phone appointments available seven days a week, so whenever you’re ready, wherever you are, we’re here to help.
+Harley Therapy clinics connect you with highly accredited therapists in central London.
+For affordable counselling worldwide, please visit our sister site harleytherapy.com where you can book online and phone appointments seven days a week, so whenever you’re ready and no matter where you are, we’re here to help.